RogueCtrl/Descent-Cyber-Wizardry/README.md

 A modern browser-based homage to the classic dungeon crawler Wizardry, featuring a unique dual-mode system that switches between classic fantasy and cyberpunk aesthetics.
 Experience authentic turn-based RPG combat with striking 3D wireframe monster portraits in a persistent dungeon world.

+> **⚠️ Breaking Change:**
+> This update is not compatible with previous versions.
+> Please delete your `DescentCyberWizardy` IndexedDB instance before running the new version.

 ## Current Development Status

 🎯 **Persistent Dungeon World** - Core RPG systems are implemented with a complete dual-terminology system supporting both classic fantasy and cyberpunk themes.
 Recent focus on treasure mechanics and shared dungeon architecture.